thebestwp/thebestwordpress/content/posts/hugo.md

 ---

-Wordpress is a dynamic web site platform which retrieves content from a database and renders HTML in real-time (well, about 2 seconds actually).
+Wordpress is a dynamic web site platform which retrieves content from a database and renders HTML.
-For this blog I wanted somewhere to write, with a dark/light theme switch that would be low maintenance and which could handle a substantial amount of traffic.
+The heavy nature of a dynamic, database-driven web platform was a bad fit for me because I wanted to keep things simple and cheap, I wanted to write posts in markdown, and I wanted to minimize maintenance.
-The heavy nature of a dynamic, database-driven web platform was a bad fit for me because I wanted to keep things simple and cheap, I prefer to write in markdown, and I want to minimize maintenance.
+For this blog I just wanted a dark/light theme switch on a platform that would be low maintenance and which could handle a substantial amount of traffic and noise without having to upgrade its tiny server.

 I have in the distant past written a lot of HTML and CSS by hand but things have changed in 20 years.
 There are a million ways to make a website today but they all ultimately produce HTML and CSS that renders in your web browser.